Link – How to calculate when Jesus will come – without even being a prophet!

 Read your Bibles, stay alert, live in the light, walk with the Lord.

-PS – Here’s a pretty sweet example of a false prophet of today (CLICK HERE).
-He claims to be able to prove that the rapture of the church “will take place on September 13, 2015.” (that’s a Sunday, by the way).
-This from the 2015 version of his prophecy book, which you’ll need a calculator and a calendar to wade through.
-However, after having had a discussion with the author, I looked at his website and discovered that in the original, 2008, version of his book, he predicted that “the ‘Rapture’ will be on the “Feast of Trumpets” in September, 2011.”
-(CLICK HERE).
-Apparently he didn’t take the time to update his website to remove the discrepancy.
+This prediction came from the 2016 version of his prophecy book, which you’ll need a calculator and a calendar to wade through.
+However, after having had a discussion with the author, I looked at his website and discovered that in the original, 2008, version of his book, he predicted that “the ‘Rapture’ would be on the “Feast of Trumpets” in September, 2011.”
+(When I pointed this out to him, btw, he tore into me as a liar and distorter of the Word.)
+In the 2015 edition, he predicted a Sept 15, 2015 rapture!
+And when the 2015 date fell through, he took a month or two to catch his breath, pull himself togethet, and sally forth again with a new prediction, “Ah, I meant to say September of 2017!!!”
+And then September 2020.
+I guess he forgot to carry the 1.
+His site is now “under construction,” and my guess is that it will be up soon with a new date.
+(Update: yes!
+September 2021!)
 O! that all false prophets were so easy to disprove.
 Heeeeeere’s your T-shirt!

 “Let’s Put a Warning Label on False Prophets,” by Gary Shogren, PhD in New Testament Exegesis, Seminario ESEPA, San José, Costa Rica